 Timings: 6 AM – 6 PM, Sat-Sun

 Bang Nok Kwaek is another old floating market near Bangkok.
 It has a charm that’s reminiscent of old times and is a place you’ll definitely want to include in your itinerary.
 Like Bangnoi, it’s about a century old and has an authentic Thai flavor.
 You can eat, stroll, and people-watch your way to satisfaction.

 How to reach: You can reach Bang Nok Kwaek from Amphawa by traveling north on Highway 6006 or take local transport from Amphawa and Samut Songkhram.

 Address: Bang Khonthi District, Samut Songkhram, Thailand

 10. Muang Boran Floating Market

 Muang Boran is part of the attraction that is the Ancient City, an open-air museum that’s designed to replicate the five regions of Thailand.
 Each region showcases replicas of famous buildings.
 There’s also an old town, a village and the Muang Boran floating market.
-The museum is just the place to see the traditional side of Thailand.
-This floating market in Bangkok opening hours are from 9 am to evening.
+The museum is a place to see the traditional side of Thailand.
+This floating market in Bangkok opens at 9 am and closes in the evening.